sfomuseum/sfomuseum-data-architecture-datasette/README.md

 # sfomuseum-data-architecture-datasette

-Dockerfile for using SFO Museum architecture data with `datasette`.
+Dockerfile for using SFO Museum architecture data with `Datasette`.

 ## Set up